mksahota10/express-pokedex/readme.md

 #### Read the Code

 - After setup, **STOP**.
 You're using an existing application, so make sure to read the code and ensure what the application does.
 Answer these questions you may want to ask yourself:
-  - How does the app retrieve a list of Pokemon?
+  - How does the app retrieve a list of Pokemon? index.js
   - How many Pokemon does the API call retrieve?
 Why that many?
+151.. slice 151 from the data
-  - What are the routes defined in the application?
+  - What are the routes defined in the application? index/home list of poken with the open in index two routes in contollers for favorites in pokemon.js post. get fav and save to database
   - Think about adding a Pokemon to your favorites.
-    - How will this data be submitted?
+    - How will this data be submitted? submitted in home page when usr click on the

     - What will you have to do to save this data to a database?

     - What will you have to do to display favorite Pokemon?

 ## User Stories